OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 1. The **Microsoft App Id** is displayed.
 Record this value.

-    > NOTE: You will use this app Id in the Visual Studio application configuration.
-This value is referred to as the "BotChannelRegistrationId".
+    > NOTE: Record the **Microsoft App Id** on the AppWorksheet as the "BotChannelRegistrationId".

 1. Next to the **Microsoft App Id**, select the **Manage** link.
 This will open the Application Registration Portal in a new tab.
 If prompted, log in with the same credentials used for the Azure Portal.

 1. In the **Application Secrets** section, select **Generate New Password**.
 A new password is created and displayed in a popup dialog.
 Record the new password.

-    > NOTE: You will use this password in the Visual Studio application configuration.
-This value is referred to as the "BotChannelRegistrationPassword".
+    > NOTE: Record the password on the AppWorksheet as the "BotChannelRegistrationPassword".

 1. You may close the browser tab containing the Application Registration Portal.
 It is no longer needed.